Anti-Serb sentiment: Croatia

-In 2013 it was reported that a group of right-wing extremists had taken over the Croatian Wikipedia, editing mostly articles related to the Ustaše, whitewashing their crimes, and articles targeting Serbs.
+In 2013, it was reported that a group of right-wing extremists had taken over the Croatian Wikipedia, editing mostly articles related to the Ustaše, whitewashing their crimes, and articles targeting Serbs.
 In the same year there were protests in Vukovar against introducing Serbian language and Cyrillic script signs, because according to one organizer there had to be a "sign of respect for the sacrifice Vukovar has made."
 Later signs with Cyrillic on administrative buildings were destroyed by Croatian veterans.
 In 2019, Ivan Penava, Mayor of Vukovar, presented the conclusion that conditions have not been met to introduce special rights on the equal use of the Serbian minority's language and script in Vukovar.

 Serbian politicians have recently accused Croatian politicians of anti-Serbian sentiment.
 In its 2016 report on human rights in Croatia, the United States Department of State warned about pro-Ustaše and anti-Serb sentiment in Croatia.
 According to the Serbian National Council, hate speech, threats and violence against Serbs rose by 57% in 2016.
 On 12 February 2018, when Serbian president Vučić was to meet with Croatian government representatives in Zagreb, hundreds of demonstrators chanted the salute Za dom spremni! at the city square.

 Marko Perković and band Thompson created controversy by performing songs that openly glorifies the Ustaša regime and the Genocide of Serbs.
 The band performed Jasenovac i Gradiška Stara, which celebrate the massacres at the Jasenovac and Stara Gradiška, which were among the largest extermination camps in Europe.

 In 2019, there were several alleged hate-motivated incidents targeting Serbs in Croatia, including an attack on three VK Crvena zvezda players in the coastal city of Split, an attack on four seasonal workers in the town of Supetar, two of whom were Serbs, singled out by the attackers due to the dialect they were using, and an attack on Serbs who were watching a Red Star Belgrade match.
 The latter which resulted in injuries to five people, including a minor, resulted in the indictment of 15 men for committing a hate crime.

+During the November 2025 Days of Serbian Culture, a children's folk performance in the city of Split was disrupted by around fifty masked men who shouted "Za dom spremni" and made the participants leave.
+The disruption was condemned by Croatian officials, including the Croatian president Zoran Milanović and prime minister Andrej Plenković.
+A few days after, several dozen masked hooligans attempted to prevent an exhibition dedicated to legacy of Dejan Medaković at the Serb Cultural Center in Zagreb, singing pro-Ustaše songs, performing roman salutes and harassing journalists.
+In Rijeka, a group of right-wing protesters gathered outside Centar Zamet during the Balkan Karate Championship, where the Serbian national team was participating.